Law on Artificial Intelligence 2025, No. 134/2025/QH15

 Chapter V

-ETHICS AND RESPONSIBILITIES IN AI-RELATED ACTIVITIES
+ETHICS AND RESPONSIBILITY IN ARTIFICIAL INTELLIGENCE ACTIVITIES

 Chapter VI

-INSPECTION, SUPERVISION AND HANDLING OF VIOLATIONS
+INSPECTION, EXAMINATION, AND HANDLING OF VIOLATIONS

 Article 28.
 Inspection and examination